kdm9/seqhax/README.md

 This saves a tsv file for further use/plotting in R or whatever, and prints a nicely formatted table to the terminal.
 There's also a progress line printed to stderr, so you know how far through the files it is.

+Note that the syntax is checks is fairly basic: there must be four lines, with header, sequence, a line that matches '\+.*\n', and the quality scores.
+That's it.
+Technically valid fastqs that have multiline seq/quality or that have multibyte quality scores etc are counted as invalid, as libqes doesn't handle these for speed.
+Likewise, libqes doesn't do proper checking of valid quality scores, basically any ASCII is counted as valid.

 License
 =======